DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Experiments

 \subsection{Setup}

-\textbf{Implementation.} All the leveraged backbones generate four scales (1/4, 1/8, 1/16, 1/32) features to perform a simple multi-scale aggregation in our feature extractor (See Section~\ref{sec:fe}).
-We train our model using the SGD optimizer with the learning rate to $10^{-3}$ and weight decay to $5\times10^{-4}$.
-We train standard models for 400 epochs on NYUD-v2 dataset and and 64 epochs on PASCAL-Context unless otherwise specified.
-The whole experiments are performed with pre-trained models.
-We set $\alpha_{seg}$ = 1.0, $\alpha_{partseg}$ = 2.0, $\alpha_{sal}$ = 5.0, $\alpha_{normal}$ = 10.0, and $\alpha_{bound}$ = 50.0 in Eq. (\ref{equ:loss}) to balance the trade-off between MTL loss.
-All our experiments are performed on the Pytorch platform with eight A100 SXM4 40GB GPUs.
+\textbf{Implementation.} All Swin-Transformer backbones generate four feature scales (1/4, 1/8, 1/16, 1/32) that are aggregated through a simple multi-scale feature extractor (see Section \ref{sec:fe}).
+For ViT-B/L, we extract features from every three and six transformer blocks, respectively (\textit{i.e.,} the 3rd–6th–9th–12th layers for ViT-B and the 6th–12th–18th–24th for ViT-L).
+DeGMix is trained using SGD with a learning rate of $10^{-3}$ and weight decay of $5\times10^{-4}$.
+Unless specified otherwise, all models are trained for 400 epochs.
+The task weights in Eq. (\ref{equ:loss}) are set as $\alpha_{seg}$ = 1.0, $\alpha_{depth}$ = 1.0, $\alpha_{partseg}$ = 2.0, $\alpha_{sal}$ = 5.0, $\alpha_{normal}$ = 10.0, and $\alpha_{bound}$ = 50.0 to balance multi-task objectives.
+All experiments are conducted on 8 A100 GPUs.

-\textbf{Datasets.} We conduct experiments on three publicly accessible datasets, NYUD-v2~\citep{NYUD2012}, PASCAL-Context~\citep{pascal2014}, and Cityscapes~\citep{2016cityscapes}.
-NYUD-V2 consists of RGB and Depth frame pairs, of which 795 images are used for training and 654 images are used for testing.
-NYUD-V2 is commonly utilized for semantic segmentation (‘SemSeg’), depth estimation (‘Depth’), surface normal estimation (‘Normal’), and boundary detection (‘Bound’) tasks, providing dense labels for each image.
-PASCAL-Context training and validation sets contain 10103 images, while testing contains 9637 images.
-PASCAL-Context usually is adopted for semantic segmentation ('SemSeg'), human parts segmentation ('PartSeg'), saliency estimation ('Sal'), surface normal estimation ('Normal'), and boundary detection ('Bound') tasks, providing annotations for the whole scene.
-The Cityscapes dataset focuses on a semantic understanding of urban street scenes and usually is adopted for semantic segmentation (‘SemSeg’) and depth estimation ('Depth').
+\textbf{Datasets.} We conduct experiments on three publicly accessible datasets, NYUD-v2~\cite{NYUD2012}, PASCAL-Context~\cite{pascal2014}, and Cityscapes~\cite{2016cityscapes}.
+NYUD-v2 contains paired RGB–Depth images with 795 training and 654 testing samples, and is widely used for semantic segmentation (SemSeg), depth estimation (Depth), surface normal estimation (Normal), and boundary detection (Bound).
+PASCAL-Context contains 10103 training/validation and 9637 testing images, offering dense annotations for the entire scene across tasks such as SemSeg, human-part segmentation (PartSeg), saliency estimation (Sal), Normal, and Bound.
+Cityscapes focuses on urban street understanding and is commonly adopted for SemSeg and depth estimation.